LiyrAstroph/PyCALI/docs/intercali.rst

 :math:`b` is an :math:`m\times m` diagnoal matrix for error scale.
 The above equations stands for continuum flux densities.
 For emission line fluxes, :math:`G=0`.

-pyCALI uses the damped random walk process to describe the variations and employs a Bayesian framework to determine the best estimates for the parameters by exploring the posterior probability distribution with the diffusive nested sampling algorithm.
+PyCALI uses the damped random walk process to describe the variations and employs a Bayesian framework to determine the best estimates for the parameters by exploring the posterior probability distribution with the diffusive nested sampling algorithm.